zfifteen/z_metric/README.md

 ---

-### **Axiom 6: Z-space supports predictive filtering**
+## 6 Numberspace supports predictive filtering

-- Structured behavior in Z-space enables **prime candidate prediction**
+- Structured behavior in Numberspace enables **prime candidate prediction**
 - Filters based on Z-angle, modular residue, and gradient flow can isolate high-probability regions
 - Z thus serves not only as a descriptive metric but as a **computational sieve**

 ---

-### **Axiom 7: Z can be extended to multi-dimensional modulation**
+## 7 Z can be extended to multi-dimensional modulation

 - Z transformations can be applied component-wise to vector quantities
-- This allows for **multi-dimensional generalizations** of the Z-metric
+- This allows for multi-dimensional generalizations** of the Z-metric
 - In discrete domains, this supports the construction of **Z domain maps**, **gradient fields**, and **topological graphs**
 ---

-### **Axiom 8: Z defines a discrete metric space with Lorentzian analogs**
+## 8 Z defines a discrete metric space with Lorentzian analogs
 - The Z domain behaves as a **discrete analog of Minkowski spacetime**
 - Reference-frame dependent quantities are transformed via Z into invariant structures
 - This supports the development of a **Z-metric geometry** bridging number theory and physics
+---

-9. Numbers are not isolated — they are events in a structured spacetime
+## 9. Numbers are not isolated
+- they are events in a structured spacetime
+---
-10. Primes are not random — they are geometric particles following metric laws
+## 10. Primes are not random
+- they are geometric particles following metric laws
+---
-11. Arithmetic is not static — it is dynamic, governed by curvature, flow, and symmetry
+## 11. Arithmetic is not static
+- it is dynamic, governed by curvature, flow, and symmetry